top of page

 Our research aims to improve predictions of ecosystem functioning in the face of interacting global changes (e.g., nutrient and C pollution and land use changes) and guide sustainable land management strategies.
 While elevated nutrient supply often enhances aboveground plant productivity, nutrient effects on belowground plant inputs and soil carbon sequestration are poorly understood -- especially in grasslands, which make up nearly a third of non-agricultural land world-wide and a third of terrestrial primary production!

-In two complementary studies, we found that while nutrient fertilization stimulated aboveground plant productivity, belowground plant responses to fertilization were weaker, ranging from positive to negative across sites.
-Meanwhile, atmospheric N deposition was an important predictor of root allocation and root responses to fertilization (Keller et al. 2022).
+We found that while nutrient fertilization stimulated aboveground plant productivity, belowground plant responses to fertilization were weaker, ranging from positive to negative across sites.
+Meanwhile, atmospheric N deposition was an important predictor of root allocation and root responses to fertilization (Keller et al. 2022; news article write-up here).
 We similarly found variable nutrient effects on soil C and N pools, again ranging from positive to negative depending on the site.
 Soil C and N pool sizes varied by more than an order of magnitude across sites and were strongly positively related to aboveground plant biomass (but not root biomass or productivity, see figure).
 This work was published in Global Change Biology (Keller et al. 2021).

 Picture1.png